Gixx/worstpractice.github.io/src/_posts/2020-01-10-setup-wsl2-with-docker.md

 ### <a name="phpstorm"></a>Fine tuning the PHPStorm terminal

-<a href="https://www.jetbrains.com/" target="_blank">JetBrains</a> is an amazing company, which develops some really fantastic and without-only tools
+<a href="https://www.jetbrains.com/" target="_blank" rel="noopener">JetBrains</a> is an amazing company, which develops some really fantastic and without-only tools
 for the developer community.
-I am a PHP developer, so I use the <a href="https://www.jetbrains.com/phpstorm/" target="_blank">PHPStorm</a>, but if you feel more comfortable on the frontend side, the <a href="https://www.jetbrains.com/webstorm/" target="_blank">WebStorm</a> is also a perfect choice.
+I am a PHP developer, so I use the <a href="https://www.jetbrains.com/phpstorm/" target="_blank" rel="noopener">PHPStorm</a>, but if you feel more comfortable on the frontend side, the <a href="https://www.jetbrains.com/webstorm/" target="_blank" rel="noopener">WebStorm</a> is also a perfect choice.
 I believe, the common root makes this tutorial valid for the WebStorm as well.

 I don't really like the endless path of the Documents folder in Windows, so I usually store my projects on my secondary hard drive: <code>D:\Project</code>.